pcarty92/DevTree/README.md

       ```
      dotnet run
      ```
-  5. After the backend has started, navigate to the `\ClientApp` directory, and restore the required packages by running:
+  5. After the backend has started, open another command window and navigate to the `\ClientApp` directory, and restore the required packages by running:
      ```
 	 npm install
 	 ```